tc39/proposal-smart-pipelines/readme.md

 ***

-This proposal uses the [same grammatical notation as that from the ECMAScript standard][ECMAScript Notational Conventions, § Grammars] to denote its lexical and syntactic grammars.
+This proposal uses the [grammatical notation as that from the ECMAScript standard][ECMAScript Notational Conventions, § Grammars] to denote its lexical and syntactic grammars, with two modifications for human readability:
+“camelCase” is spaced out: “camel Camel” and adjacent variables, production names, and rule names are separated by the middle dot “·”.

 ### Lexical grammar
 The smart pipe operator adds two new tokens to JavaScript: `|>` the binary pipe,